 Friedreich’s ataxia (FA) is a rare, inherited, progressive disease that primarily affects the nerves and muscles.
 Named after the German scientist who first described it, FA causes loss of control of body movements (ataxia).
 It typically begins in childhood or adolescence and worsens with age.

-The first sign of FA is usually difficulty walking due to the loss of voluntary coordination of leg muscles.
-A person with FA will usually need a wheelchair within 10 years of symptoms beginning, may be completely incapacitated by middle age, and may have a shortened lifespan.
+The first sign of FA is usually difficulty walking due to the loss of coordination of leg muscles.
+A person with FA will usually need a wheelchair within 10 years of symptom onset.
+Patients may be completely incapacitated by middle age and may have a shortened lifespan.

 What causes FA?